marton-nagy-marton/de1_hws_assignments/Term1/README.md

 ## Data
 ### Sources

 The database has a single source: a Kaggle dataset repository by the name _Spotify Dataset 2023_.
 The dataset has been compiled on 2023-12-20 using the Spotify API.
 It contains data on 438,938 tracks and their respective artists and albums.
+Note, that this dataset contains only a fraction of the tracks, artists and albums currently on Spotify, and the selection criteria of each observation is unknown.
+This means that while the dataset may be a good tool to practice SQL, the conclusions drawn from the dataset are bound to be biased because of the unknown (and possibly arbitrary) selection criteria.

-The raw CSVs can be downloaded directly from Kaggle: https://www.kaggle.com/datasets/tonygordonjr/spotify-dataset-2023 I have downloaded the files on 2024-10-07.
+The raw CSVs can be downloaded directly from Kaggle: https://www.kaggle.com/datasets/tonygordonjr/spotify-dataset-2023

+I have downloaded the files on 2024-10-07.

 ### Variable description